drewryanjones/drewryanjones.github.io/about/index.md

 This rural setting has incredible clear skies; the ever present broad brush stroke of the Milky Way, perhaps inspired my fascination with space and the enigmatic concept of the infinite.
-I did my undergradte studies at
+I did my undergraduate studies at
 <a href="http://www.asu.edu">Arizona State University</a> (ASU).
 I received a master degree and a PhD from the
 <a href="http://www.utexas.edu">University of Texas at Austin</a>.